jannis-baum/Vivify/tests/rendering/markdown-additional.md

 ---
-front-matter: This should not be shown in the renderer
+front-matter: This should be in a collapsible code block
+more-info: |
+    You should also see the data printed in the console because this document adds a script that does that :)
 ---

 <script type="text/javascript">